Uttar Pradesh: Sports

 Traditional sports, now played mostly as a pastime, include wrestling, swimming, kabaddi, and track-sports or water-sports played according to local traditional rules and without modern equipment.
 Some sports are designed to display martial skills such as using a sword or 'Pata' (stick).
 Due to a lack of organised patronage and requisite facilities, these sports survive mostly as individuals' hobbies or local competitive events.
 Among modern sports, field hockey is popular and Uttar Pradesh has produced top-level players in India, such as Nitin Kumar. and Lalit Kumar Upadhyay.

 Recently, cricket has become more popular than field hockey.
 Uttar Pradesh won its first Ranji Trophy tournament in February 2006, beating Bengal in the final.
-Shaheed Vijay Singh Pathik Sports Complex is another newly built international cricket stadium with a capacity of around 20,000 spectators.
+Shaheed Vijay Singh Pathik Sports Complex is a newly built international cricket stadium with a capacity of around 20,000 spectators.
+Wrestling has deep roots in Uttar Pradesh, with many akharas (traditional wrestling schools) spread across the state.

+The Uttar Pradesh football team (UPFS) serves as the governing body for football in Uttar Pradesh.
+It holds authority over the Uttar Pradesh football team and is officially affiliated with the All India Football Federation.
+The UPFS participates in sending state teams to compete in all National Football Championships organised by the All India Football Federation.
+Additionally, the UPFS oversees two Mandal Football Associations: the Aligarh Football Association and the Kanpur Football Association.
+The Uttar Pradesh Badminton Association is a sports body affiliated to Badminton Association of India responsible for overseeing players representing Uttar Pradesh at the national level.

 The Buddh International Circuit hosted India's inaugural F1 Grand Prix race on 30 October 2011.
 Races were only held three times before being cancelled due to falling attendance and lack of government support.
 The government of Uttar Pradesh considered Formula One to be entertainment and not a sport, and thus imposed taxes on the event and participants.